Ready, set, read the inspiring story of our brand.

 Brooks: Are you a runner?
 If so, what role has running played in your life?

 Jim Weber: Growing up in Minnesota, my first love was hockey.
 I went all in, playing competitively into college, and had NHL dreams.
 But when the reality of my natural talent set in around age 20, I needed to find a new activity that allowed me to exert myself, get my heart rate up, and fill my innate desire to move.
 It was 1980, and at the time, the “jogging boom” was underway, so, I gave it a go.
 In 1982, I pinned a bib to my chest and completed the inaugural Twin Cities Marathon in 3:31.
-Though I hit the proverbial wall at mile 20, the experience stoked my young love affair with running.
+Though I hit the proverbial wall at 32K, the experience stoked my young love affair with running.

 I needed to run like I needed air and water.
 I fit in a run whenever my work and family schedule allowed — morning, noon, or even late at night once the kids were in bed.
 Sometimes after dinner when the boys were young, we would grab the dog and head out on what we called bike-runs — the boys pedaling alongside the dog and me as we ran through our neighborhood streets.
 When alone, running has always been good mental processing time.
-Mile after mile, I processed my biggest questions or challenges at work and in life.
-On many of my birthdays, I put together a music mix — often anchored with deep tracks from Bob Dylan — and treated myself to a six-mile Zen run.
+Kilometer after kilometer, I processed my biggest questions or challenges at work and in life.
+On many of my birthdays, I put together a music mix — often anchored with deep tracks from Bob Dylan — and treated myself to a 10K Zen run.
 Running for me is a gift.

 Brooks: When you got to Brooks in 2001, you were the fourth CEO in two years.
 There is a rumor that a staff betting pool said you would last four months.
 What was your secret to leading the company where others had failed?